OUR STORIES

 (1976-1978)

-In 1976, three years after the grand opening, Donato unexpectedly passed away from a heart attack, presumably from failing to take his heart medication.
+In 1976, just three years after the grand opening, Donato unexpectedly passed away from a heart attack, presumably from failing to take his heart medication.
 He was 53.
-His death created massive confusion and exposed his alleged sexual activities, alcohol and drugs with the Gopis.
-The avatar was gone.
-It was the end of the original Morningland.
+His death created massive confusion and began to expose his secrets.

-Their actions had ripple effects on the community at large.
-Morningland came at odds with the Escondido residents who accused them of influencing minors, breaking up couples, and claiming medical cures (see details in published news articles in ML in the News), and even murder (unfounded).
-That prompted police investigation, which resulted in harassment of Morningland members, and led to Morningland's lawsuit against the city of Escondido.
+These actions had ripple effects on the community at large.
+Morningland leadership came at odds with the Escondido residents who accused them of influencing minors, breaking up couples, and claiming medical cures (see published news articles in ML in the News).
+Claiming medical cures was a big issue as someone with symptoms of an extremely high blood pressure was told he was not ill but spiritually mutating.
+Then there was a disciple with cancer who died, and her husband filed a $22M lawsuit against Sri Patricia and a few Gopis.
+They settled for $50,000.
+The Escondido residents were not happy with them and harassed Morningland members and their children.
+The unfounded accusations of murder related to the lawsuit prompted police investigation, which led to Morningland's lawsuit against the city of Escondido (eventually they dropped it).
+It was a big mess.

-At the peak of the internal power struggles, Gopi Melikia allegedly manipulated Sri Patricia to excommunicate the remaining original Gopis (one of them, Pathena/ Dorie writes about her experience), which eventually led to the liquidation and the end of Morningland in Escondido.
-Melikia and her friends allegedly tried to start a group in Arizona but failed.
+It was also a big mess internally.
+Donato's secrets of having sex, drugs, and alcohol with the Gopis were being exposed, threatening his idealized image.
+The cliques and power struggles among the Gopis, especially Melikia and Patricia intensified.
+Melikia allegedly, as written by Pathena below, convinced Sri Patricia to excommunicate the remaining original Gopis, which eventually led to the liquidation and the end of Morningland in Escondido.
+Melikia and her friends allegedly tried to start a group or some project in Arizona.

 MORNINGLAND IN LONG BEACH

 Only a few hundred people loyal to Donato's widow, the charismatic Sri Patricia, remained at their Long Beach location.
-For the first time Morningland had a single, authoritarian leader.
-Sri Patricia renamed herself Sri Donato, claimed Donato was a Christ for the New Aquarian Age, hovering above Morningland in a UFO, while she was his direct link on Earth, and together, they formed the vortex.
+She renamed herself Sri Donato, and became the head of the Morningland hierarchy.
 Sri Donato did not empower people like Donato did, but - as written by Quota - took over, co-opted their lives.
 She took credit for their meditations and anything good in their lives.
-Perhaps to prevent the formation of subgroups and another betrayal, Sri Donato allegedly - as written by several individuals below - continued with excommunications, encouraging vasectomies, spying on disciples, controlling sexuality, separating couples and families (many disciples cut contact with their children who did not choose Morningland), including sexual coercion (two allegations below).
-Sri Donato did not parent her two teenage children, who eventually left Morningland and never saw their mom again.
+Perhaps to prevent the formation of subgroups outside of her control, Sri Donato allegedly - as written by several individuals below - continued to keep her disciples on edge with excommunications, encouraging vasectomies, encouraging disciples and her own children to spy on other disciples, controlling sexuality, deciding who gets married to who, and engaging in sexual coercion (two such allegations below by Quota and Frankie who was a minor at that time).
+She separated couples and families directly and indirectly (many disciples cut contact with their families who did not choose Morningland).
+Sri Donato did not parent her two teenage children who eventually left Morningland and never saw their mom again.

 STORIES BELOW

-Most stories below speak about this time of transition in the late 1970s, and 80s, revealing traumatizing clearing sessions, and excommunications.
+Most of the stories below speak about this time of transition in the late 1970s, and 80s, revealing traumatizing clearing sessions, and excommunications in Escondido and Long Beach.
 Former members did not find one another until after Al Stone created the original Ex-Morninglanders website (1997).
-It served as a connecting point for former members to connect, share, and process our experiences.
+It served as a connecting point for former members to share and process their painful experiences.
 There are many perspectives and voices.
-Some wondered whether anything in Morningland was real, others continued to believe in Donato as a real spiritual teacher whose mission was ruined by Sri Patricia's power games.
-A few see both as cult leaders with different styles.
+Some are very angry with Patricia, others less so, but disillusioned with Morningland nonetheless.
+Some continue to believe in Donato as a real spiritual teacher whose mission was ruined by Sri Patricia's power games while others see both as cult leaders with different styles.

 (80s, 90s, 2000s)

-The website exposed Sri Donato’s actions and she appeared to have kept a low public profile.
-Sri Donato assigned a job title of a Gopi to two of her most trusted disciples Saravati (Margaret) and Chokru (Mary) who she trained as her successors.
-She also trained Gopi Vajra (Wendy) and Gopi Ona-Ali (Lara Ona) to secure future succession.
+Sri Donato kept a low public profile and assigned a job title of a Gopi to two of her most trusted disciples Saravati (Margaret) and Chokru (Mary) who she trained as her successors.
+These two Gopis did most of the public outreach for her (lots of recruitment on campuses), and helped rebrand Morningland.
+Sri Donato also trained Kamazi X5 (Terry) to work with men, and Gopi Vajra (Wendy) and Gopi Ona-Ali (Lara Ona) to secure future succession.

-In 2003, Sri Donato passed away in in a Long Beach hospital from a heart attack at age 69.
-Gopi Chokru, Saravati, and male sub-leader Kamazi X5 continue Sri's legacy and a softer version of her leadership style.
-About a decade after Sri’s passing, Gopi Vajra left, leaving Gopi Ona-Ali as the single (known to us) “next in line” for Morningland’s future leadership.
-It is possible that she will rebrand and present a very different facade to break the connection with her teachers' troubled past.
+In 2003, Sri Donato passed away in in a Long Beach hospital from a heart attack at the age of 69.
+Gopi Chokru, Saravati, and male sub-leader Kamazi X5 continue Sri's legacy and many aspects of her leadership style (we call it a manipulative style).
+About a decade after Sri’s passing, Gopi Vajra left, leaving Gopi Ona-Ali as the single “next in line” for Morningland’s future leadership.
+However, sometime in 2022/23 Ona was no longer a Gopi.
+She moved to the San Bernardino mountains where she works as an independent Yoga teacher.

 CREATING A MYTH